joel1050/PokerAI/README.md

  - Can calculate all outs for a given hand.
  - Can calculate equity for given hand.
  - Can calculate killer cards (cards which beat your hand) for a given board and uses it to determine range of opponent.
+ - Creates a hand-strength value for evaluating strength of hands.
+Uses made hands, and equity to determine this.
+Also reduces strength according to draws and pairs in community cards.

 # In Develelopment
  ~~- Calculating equity for a given hand and community cards by evaluating draws and finding their outs.~~